 Checklist Question Ref.
 MoV Comments Draft Concl.
-Final Concl.
+Final Concl. data provided in the PDD and supporting files to be submitted for registration.
+Yes.
+Yes.
+Yes.
 The emission reduction calculation in the PDD is consistent with the Tool to calculate the emission factor for an electricity system.
 The emission reductions are calculated by multiplying the net quantity of electricity generated and dispatched to the grid by "São Domingos II Hydroelectric Project" with the emission factor of the Brazilian Interconnected Grid System, which will be determined ex post.
 A.10.
 Implementation of the monitoring plan A.6.1 How were the plans for implementation of the monitoring plan, data management, QA/QC procedures assessed?
 To what extent can the emission reductions achieved by the project by monitored ex-post and verified later by a DOE? /2/ /32/ DR Plans to implement the monitoring plan, data management, QA/QC procedures in the PDD were assessed during the site visit and are considered reasonable and sufficient.
 To estimate the emission reductions, only one parameter "the net power generation" needs to be monitored ex-post as per ACM0002.
 This parameter will be monitored ex-post as per the monitoring plan, and therefore the emission reduction of this project can be verified later by a DOE with reasonable confidence.
-OK A.11.
-CDM consideration prior to starting date A.7.1 The prior consideration of CDM for the project activity /14/ DR The starting date of the proposed project OK
+OK